 Why Pro Forma-ing Stock-Based Compensation Out of Your Financials Is a Bad Idea

-After seeing the buzz around pro forma financials in the tech industry, I felt compelled to discuss why removing stock-based compensation (SBC) from your financial statements is a risky move.
-We'll start with what pro forma financials entail, delve into the drawbacks of excluding SBC, and finally, explore better alternatives.
+After seeing the buzz around pro forma financials in the tech industry, I felt compelled to discuss why removing stock-based compensation (SBC) from your financial statements is risky.
+We'll start with what pro forma financials entail, delve into the drawbacks of excluding SBC, and explore better alternatives.

 What are pro forma financials?